 What is a Macro?

 A macro is a macronutrient, which is effectively a food group.
-For building muscle, there are three types of macronutrients that matter:
+For building muscle, three types of macronutrients matter:

 Counting your macros means measuring how many calories you are getting from each of these sources in your diet and then ensuring that you’re getting the right amount to trigger the maximum growth.